3 ways we support the LGBTQ+ community

 With more than 1,670 members across 26 chapters around the globe, the Rainbow Alliance works to inspire and grow an inclusive workplace culture that supports a vibrant network of LGBTQ+ colleagues and allies through talent recruiting and development, community outreach and business integration.

-“I feel proud to know that the Rainbow Alliance is having an impact on our colleagues,” says Donna, who is also the chapter co-lead for the Rainbow Alliance in the Czech Republic.
+“I feel proud to know that the Rainbow Alliance is having an impact on our colleagues,” says Dvorak, who is also the chapter co-lead for the Rainbow Alliance in the Czech Republic.
 “We are opening eyes and gaining allies.”